-The results of the impact assessment indicate that although the impacts prior to mitigation may potentially be Medium-High to High, strict and effective implementation of mitigation measures will reduce the impact significance to medium-low, levels.
-In view of the fact that large portions of the study area and the catchment of the watercourse have already been impacted due to human activities such as mining, crop production, construction of roads, dams, farm steads, etc. It is the opinion of the specialist that should the mitigation measures, be adhered to, the proposed mining activities may have a lower risk to the wetland or riparian resources or natural vegetation within the project site than without the mitigation measures.
+The results of the impact assessment indicate that although the impacts prior to mitigation may potentially be Low to Medium, strict and effective implementation of mitigation measures will reduce the impact significance to medium-low, levels.
+In view of the fact that large portions of the study area and the catchment of the watercourse have already been impacted due to human activities such as construction of roads, dams, farm steads, grazing pressures, etc. It is the opinion of the specialist that should the mitigation measures, be adhered to, the proposed prospecting activities may have a lower risk to the wetland or riparian resources or natural vegetation within the project site than without the mitigation measures.